TheOdinProject/curriculum/html_css/intermediate_html/form-basics.md

 **Submit Buttons**

 Once a user is finished filling in a form, they will need a way to submit it.
 There is a specialized button for this; the submit button.
 When a submit button is clicked, it will submit the form it is contained within.
-The `type` attribute has value of submit by default, i.e if the `type` attribute is not specified of the value provided is invalid.
+The `type` attribute has value of submit by default, i.e if the `type` is not specified or the value provided is invalid.

 To create a submit button, we use the button element with a `type` attribute of "submit":